kotliluk/rachel/README.md

 - negation (! or ~ or ¬): !boolean, ...
 - and (&& or & or ∧): boolean && boolean, ...
 - or (|| or | or ∨): boolean || boolean, ...

+### Tips

+You can use C-style line (rest of the line after '//') or block (everything between '/\*' and '\*/') comments in expressions.

+You can use Ctrl+Enter in the relation table to load the current relation.
+In the expression textarea, you can use Ctrl+Enter to evaluate the current expression.

+All tabulators loaded into the application in files are replaced by four spaces.
+In case you are editing the files outside Rachel, we recommend using spaces to ensure expected indenting.
+Also, do not insert text with tabulators by Ctrl+V.

+You can use drag-and-drop to move relations and expressions in their menus.

 ## Known issues